-There were no matters or circumstances which have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Consolidated Entity, the results of those operations, or the state of affairs of the Consolidated Entity in subsequent financial years.
+Other than the above there are no matters or circumstances which have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Consolidated Entity, the results of those operations, or the state of affairs of the Consolidated Entity in subsequent financial years.

-Director's Declaration Multiplex Property Income Fund For the year ended 30 June 2010
+Director's Declaration Multiplex Property Income Fund

-In the opinion of the Directors of Brookfield Multiplex Capital Management Limited, as Responsible Entity of Multiplex Property Income Fund:
+In the opinion of the Directors of Brookfield Capital Management Limited, as Responsible Entity of Multiplex Property Income

-- a The consolidated financial statements and notes, set out in pages 11 to 32, are in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the financial position of the Consolidated Entity as at 30 June 2010 and of its performance, for the financial year ended on that date; - ii complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - iii complying with International Financial Reporting Standards, as stated in note 2 to the financial statements. - b There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.
+- a The consolidated financial statements and notes, set out in pages 10 to 32, are in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the financial position of the Consolidated Entity as at 30 June 2012 and of its performance, for the financial year ended on that date; - ii complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - iii complying with International Financial Reporting Standards, as stated in note 2 to the financial statements. - b There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.

-Signed in accordance with a resolution of the Directors of Brookfield Multiplex Capital Management Limited pursuant to Section 295(5) of the Corporations Act 2001.
+Signed in accordance with a resolution of the Directors of Brookfield Capital Management Limited pursuant to Section 295(5) of the Corporations Act 2001.

-Dated at Sydney this 25th day of August 2010.
+Dated at Sydney this 22nd day of August 2012.

+Russell Proutt

+Director

-Russell Proutt Director Brookfield Multiplex Capital Management Limited
+Brookfield Capital Management Limited